See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact

 Information on Education Credits is available in the IRS Publication Form 8863.
 You may also contact your tax preparer for this information.

 All students are able to retrieve their 1098-T electronically, and specific instructions for accessing the online 1098-T can be found in our Forms & Instructions.
-Additionally, each year students are given the opportunity to elect to receive their 1098-T forms electronically.
+Each year students are given the opportunity to elect to receive their 1098-T forms electronically.
 If students do not elect to only receive an online version, a paper representation is mailed to the permanent address on file through the MySoutheast portal, as of January 1st.

 IRS regulations require college and universities to deliver the 1098-T by January 31st of each year.
 Southeast partners with Heartland ECSI during the preparation and issuance of 1098-T forms.
 Heartland ECSI will prepare and postmark all 1098-T's for mailing by January 31, in addition to providing online access by that date.

 Transact Campus is a servicer that colleges and universities use to assist in various functions and reporting requirements.
 By using a servicer, it simplifies the process and provides better customer service for students and families.

 Copies from a previous year may be accessed electronically, just like those for current students.
 Specific instructions for accessing the online 1098-T can be found in our Forms & Instructions.
 For previous years, contact Student Financial Services for additional information.

 If you chose to have the 1098-T mailed, per the IRS guidelines, the form is mailed to the permanent address on file with Southeast, as of January 1st.
 All students may access their form electronically through Heartland ECSI.
 Specific instructions for accessing the online 1098-T can be found in our Forms & Instructions.